 WHAT IS RSV?

 RSV is an abbreviation for Respiratory Syncytial Virus.
-Babies and children contract RSV at very high rates as outbreaks are very common in small group settings like classrooms and childcare facilities.
+Babies and young children contract RSV at very high rates as outbreaks are very common in small group settings like classrooms and childcare facilities.
 By the time a child turns 2 years old, they will most likely have been infected at least once.
-RSV is classified as a virus so while it’s tempting to ask for antibiotics to treat it, they are of no use to fight this infection.
+Since RSV is a virus, antibiotics do not treat it.

-This virus spreads quickly via bodily fluids and contaminated objects, similar to the flu.
-Air droplets from talking or coughing are enough to infect a person.
-RSV can live for hours on hard, non-porous surfaces and can survive for a little over a half-hour on hands.
-Given this information, it’s easy to imagine how something as innocent as coughing and then touching a door handle or sneezing without covering your mouth could spark an outbreak.
+RSV spreads quickly via bodily fluids and contaminated objects, similar to the flu.
+Air droplets from talking, coughing or sneezing are enough to spread the virus.
+RSV can live for hours and sometimes more than a day on hard surfaces.
+Given this, it’s easy to imagine how something as innocent as coughing and then touching a door handle or sneezing without covering your mouth could spark an outbreak.
 Secondary infections from RSV can also occur as a result of complications.
 These include pneumonia and middle ear infections, and even asthma, which can develop later in life.

 SIGNS AND SYMPTOMS

-When an individual contracts RSV, symptoms will appear between two to five days after contracting the virus.
-In the case of babies and small children, RSV will appear to be the common cold at first.
+When an individual contracts RSV, symptoms will appear between two and five days.
+In the case of babies and small children, RSV may appear to be a common cold at first.
 For children who are older, wheezing coughs may be the first indicator that something is wrong.

 RSV quickly develops into an acute, painful, and miserable upper respiratory infection.
 Soon after, the virus can begin to look like the flu.
 Symptoms include a runny nose, high fever, coughing, trouble breathing, sore throat, loss of appetite or trouble drinking, rapid and shallow breathing, and overall malaise.